NEWS, EDITORIALS, REFERENCE

 The sprites are loaded into the canvas at a special offset within the canvas: The second row, that is, the row immediately below the menu bar.
 This was done so that you can see the full sprite data without having to hide the menu bar.
 And starting in the 1st column.
 It is recommended that you use the guides, as shown in the screenshots below, to demarcate the right and bottom bounds of the sprites.
 Any data drawn to the canvas outside the 24x21 columns and rows will not be retained when you save the canvas as a mouse pointer.

 When saving it is the characters in the screen map that determine which bits are set in the sprite data.
 The colors are irrelevant but used to help you see the different sprites more easily.
-By default the sprites are loaded using a space for unset bits, a solid block for set bits in one of the two sprites, and the diagonal stripes block for set bigs in the other sprite.
+By default the sprites are loaded using a space for unset bits, a solid block for set bits in one of the two sprites, and the diagonal stripes block for set bits in the other sprite.
 When saving, the diagonal stripes character can in fact be any character, other than a space or a solid block.

 The screenshot, above right, shows that we've just modified the standard Amiga-style mouse pointer that ships with C64 OS.
 A question mark was added, just for fun.
 To see what it will look like as a real mouse pointer, the Mouse Utility can be opened concurrently with Deskop Designer.
 Just click the pointer radio button and it reloads in the pointer from the file.